 • Painted the entire interior of the home a neutral color.
 The kitchen was a beautiful red, but that would not appeal to everyone.

-Kitchen recipe for success: Fresh, neutral paint + oil rubbed bronze finishes + granite + stainless steel appliances = buyer appeal!
+Kitchen recipe for success: Fresh, neutral paint + oil-rubbed bronze finishes + granite + stainless steel appliances = buyer appeal!

 • Foyer: The buyer’s first impression aside from the exterior.
 The stairway was carpeted and in need of replacing.
 The carpet was removed highlighting the hardwood steps giving a more modern and expensive look.
-All brass light fixtures were replaced with oil rubbed bronze-including the foyer and dining room chandelier.
+All brass light fixtures were replaced with oil rubbed including the foyer and dining room chandelier.

 Three months prior: Finishing Touches